-Emergence: Our stories in the next decade is the theme for a series of events and collaborations in 2020 and 2021 culminating in the next National CLCs Conference planned for August 2022.
+Emergence: Our stories in the next decade is the theme for a series of events and collaborations in 2020 - 2022 culminating in the next National CLCs Conference being planned for March 2023.
 Read more about our theme below.

 Register for our events

 We invite you to join our webinar series, co-created in collaboration with our colleagues and partners across the legal assistance sector as well as other allies.
 Click here for more information and to register.

 Got an idea for a webinar, professional development opportunity or discussion forum?
 We’d love to hear from you.
 Please get in touch with your ideas to [email protected].